Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Experimental Setting

 In the bipartite experiment setting, there are two groups of units: the \emph{diversion units}, to which treatment is applied, and the \emph{outcome units}, where outcomes are measured.
 We denote the set of $m$ diversion units by $\divunits$ and the set of $n$ outcome units by $\outunits$.

-Each of the $m$ diversion units receives a (random) binary treatment $\zi \in \setb{ \pm 1}$, and we collect these treatments into a treatment vector, $\zv = \paren{\zve{1}, \zve{2}, \dots \zve{m}} \in \setb{\pm 1}^m$.
-The distribution over the random treatment vectors is called the \emph{treatment design} of the experiment and it is chosen by the experimenter.
-Each of the outcome units $i \in \outunits$ is associated with a potential outcome function $\poi(\zv)$, which maps the treatment assignments to the observed value, which is a real number in this setting.
+Each of the $m$ diversion units receives a (random) binary treatment $\zi \in \setb{0,1}$, and we collect these treatments into a treatment vector, $\zv = \paren{\zve{1}, \zve{2}, \dots \zve{m}} \in \setb{0,1}^m$.
+The distribution over the random treatment vectors is called the \emph{design} of the experiment and it is chosen by the experimenter.
+Each of the outcome units $i \in \outunits$ is associated with a potential outcome function $\poi(\zv)$, which maps the treatment assignments to the observed value, which is a real number.
 In the bipartite setting, we assume that each potential outcome function depends only on the treatment of a neighborhood set of diversion units.
 More formally, there exists a \emph{neighborhood mapping} $\neigh: \outunits \rightarrow 2^{\divunits}$ such that for all outcome units $i \in \outunits$,

-Throughout the paper, we assume that the neighborhood mapping is known and correctly specified by the experimenter.
-We recover the standard Stable Unit Treatment Value Assumption (SUTVA) when $m=n$ and the neighborhood mapping is a bijection between outcome and diversion units.
+Throughout the paper, we assume that the neighborhood mapping is known and correctly specified, so that the above condition holds.
+We recover the standard Stable Unit Treatment Value Assumption (SUTVA) when the diversion units are identified with the outcome units and the neighborhood mapping is the identity function.

-For each outcome unit, the number of potential outcomes grows exponentially in the size of its neighborhood. \cite{zigler2021bipartite} avoid this issue by assuming that the bipartite structure is the union of many small connected components.
-Unfortunately, this is typically an unreasonable assumption in the market settings where we know that more varied interactions occur: buyers may interact with a variety of products.
-Without further restrictions on the structure of the neighborhoods or the potential outcome functions, inference of any causal estimand is impossible.
+The number of potential outcomes for each outcome unit grows exponentially in the size of its neighborhood. \cite{zigler2021bipartite} avoid this issue by assuming that the bipartite structure is the union of many small connected components.
+Unfortunately, this is typically not a reasonable assumption in the marketplace settings where we know that more varied interactions occur: buyers may interact with a variety of products.
+Without further restrictions on the structure of the neighborhoods or the potential outcome functions, inference of any causal estimand is impossible \citep{Basse2018Limitations, Savje2021}.
 Take, for example, an instance where the neighborhood of each outcome unit is all diversion units.
-For this reason, we introduce a stronger assumption on the potential outcomes.
+For this reason, we restrict our attention to settings where a stronger assumption on the potential outcomes is reasonable.

-\subsection{Linear Exposure-Response Model}
+\subsection{Linear exposure-response model}

-In order to admit tractable inference of causal estimands, we introduce the linear exposure-response model.
-The linear exposure-response model has two underlying assumptions: a linear exposure assumption and a linear response assumption, which we state formally below.
+In order to admit tractable inference of causal estimands, we consider a linear exposure-response model, which consists of two underlying assumptions: a linear exposure assumption and a linear response assumption, which we state formally below.